Azure/azure-sdk-for-python/README.rst

    $ pip install azure==2.0.0rc6

-**The azure meta-package 1.0.3 is deprecated and is not working anymore.**
+**The azure meta-package 1.0.3 is deprecated and no longer properly functions.**

-The full list of available packages and the latest version can be found on our `installation page on ReadTheDocs <azure-sdk-for-python.rtfd.io/en/latest/installation.html>`__.
+The full list of available packages and their latest version can be found on our `installation page on ReadTheDocs <azure-sdk-for-python.rtfd.io/en/latest/installation.html>`__.

 If you want to install all packages of the repo from source::